nleethochawalit/GLACiAR2-master/README.md

     - *linear* The number of galaxies in each magnitude bin follows a linear function with a slope *lin_slope*. ach M<sub>UV</sub> is also sampled from the linear function.
     - *exp* The number of galaxies in each magnitude bin follows an exponential function with an exponential base *exp_base*.
 Each M<sub>UV</sub> is also sampled from the exponential function.
 For the latter three options, the number of the injected galaxies in the brightest input magnitude bin is *n_galaxies* x *n_iterations*.
 Use these features with caution because the number of injected galaxies can get extremely large.
 - *n_galaxies:* When *LF_shape* is *flat* or *schechter_flat*, it is the number of galaxies to be injected per image per iteration.
-Otherwise, it is the number of galaxies to be injected per iteration at the brightest magnitude bin -- see above (default=100.
+Otherwise, it is the number of galaxies to be injected per iteration at the brightest magnitude bin -- see above (default=100).
 - *n_iterations:* Number of iterations, i.e., the number of times the simulation is going to be run on each image for galaxies with the same redshift and magnitude.
-The magnitude of the galaxies injected in each iteration will be drawn based on the specified LF_shape. (default = 20).
+The magnitude of the galaxies injected in each iteration will be drawn based on the specified LF_shape (default = 20).
 - *n_inject_max* Optional parameter to specify the maximum number of galaxies to inject at once.
 If the number of galaxies to be injected in an iteration is larger than this number, the code will inject the galaxies in batches to avoid overcrowding the image with the injected sources (default = *n_galaxies*).
 - *mag_bins:* The numbers of magnitude bins wanted.
 For a simulation run from m1 = 24.0 to m2 = 30.0 in steps of 0.5 magnitudes, there will be 13 bins (default = 13).
 - *min_mag:* Brightest observed magnitude of the simulated galaxies (default = 24.0).  see *extended_mag_bins_low/high*